-In fiscal year 2023, OGE made eight inquiries to an employee's agency ethics officials; determined three times whether the agency was taking sufficient remedial actions; recommended zero times that the agency investigate or take corrective or disciplinary action; and determined zero times whether further investigation is required.
+In fiscal year 2024, OGE made 6 inquiries to an employee's agency ethics officials.
+As a result of these inquiries OGE determined 2 times that the agency involved was taking sufficient remedial actions.
+OGE's inquiries did not result in any recommendations that the agency investigate or take corrective or disciplinary action or that further investigation was required.
+In the remaining 4 inquiries, OGE found insufficient evidence of a potential violation of law.
+In these cases, no further action was recommended or taken.

-Used transparency to hold agency leaders and ethics programs accountable documents, Pledge Waivers, and Certificates of Divestiture.
+Used transparency to hold agency leaders and ethics programs accountable compliance documents, Pledge Waivers, and Certificates of Divestiture.
 Without this transparency, the public could not as meaningfully oversee the integrity of its government.
-See page 28 for more information.
+See page 36 for more information.

 OGE uses transparency to hold agency leaders and ethics programs accountable.
-In fiscal year 2023, OGE published more than 13,400 individual ethics documents and agency ethics program documents.
-This included oversight correspondence, program review reports, Annual Questionnaire responses, 1353 travel reports, as well as public financial disclosures, ethics agreements, related compliance
+In fiscal year 2024, OGE published more than 2,800 individual ethics documents and agency ethics program documents.
+This includes oversight correspondence, program review reports, Annual Questionnaire responses, 1353 travel reports, as well as public financial disclosures, ethics agreements, related